Julian Clement Chase Prize for Community Impact

 From left to right, winners Julia Russo, Bailey Moore, Amira Al Amin, host Clarence Page, and founders Bell Clement & Owen Clements at the 2023 JCC Awards Ceremony.

 The Honey W. Nashman Center for Civic Engagement and Public Service awards the Julian Clement Chase Prize for Community Impact in the District of Columbia.
-This $1,000 award is the leading prize to honor GW students for excellence in community service impact.
-It illuminates excellence and effective practice in student community engagement and provide exemplars to the DC, GW, and broader community of the impact that students can have when working with members of the community to enhance the quality of life in the DC community.
+This $2,000 award is the leading prize to honor GW students for excellence in community service impact.
+Honorable mentions will also receive a $500 award.
+It illuminates excellence and effective practice in student community engagement and provides exemplars to the DC, GW, and broader community of the impact that students can have when working with members of the community to enhance the quality of life in the DC community.

 The Julian Clement Chase Prize for Community Impact in the District of Columbia differs from other Nashman Center student honors in that it is the only monetary prize that recognizes specific work completed.
 While Nashman Center student community engagement projects already are strong in achieving positive impact with DC, this example will help to tip the balance further in favor of real-world outcome and completion in student projects.